 - Select Build> Framing> Build Framing from the menu to open the Build Framing dialog.

-- On the Floor tab that corresponds to the floor that the room is located on, check Build Floor Framing and click OK.
+- On the Floor panel that corresponds to the floor that the room is located on, place a checkmark in Build Floor Framing and click OK.

-- Before clicking OK, make sure that Automatic Floor/Ceiling Framing is UNCHECKED.
+- Before clicking OK, make sure that Automatically Build Floor and Ceiling Framing is UNCHECKED.

-- A Question message may ask if you want to display the "Framing, Floor" layer.
+- Question messages may ask if you want to display the floor framing layers.
 Click Yes.

 - Floor framing for the floor above will now display in floor plan view.

-- Select Build> Framing> Build Framing from the menu to open the Build Framing dialog again and return to the same Floor tab as in Step 2.
+- Select Build> Framing> Build Framing from the menu to open the Build Framing dialog again and return to the same Floor panel as in Step 2.